patrickwelch04/VisionVoice/README.md

 In one administrator priviledge PowerShell, CD into the same directory as before and run `node server.js`, which will start the javascript backend.
 Leave it in the background for now.

 In another PowerShell running in Administrator, CD into the directory as before, then run `npx serve .`.
 It'll ask you to install the following packages, click 'y' then enter.
 After this, it will serve that directory as a server and give you a Local IP address.
-The 3000 port is already in use because of the javascript backend, so it'll give you a random one.
-Copy this IP into a browser, preferably Google Chrome and it should work.
+The 3000 port is already in use because of the javascript backend, so it'll give you a random port.
+Copy the Local IP into a browser, preferably Google Chrome and it should work.
+Side note: The network IP works for any other devices when hosted, although the website may not work as intended.

+If you get a `Cannot GET/` error on the page, it's because you've hosted the Node server, but not the other server -- you'll need both running for it to work correctly.

 To safely close out of the website, click `CTRL+C` on both PowerShell instances and it'll shut down :)